TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_icssg_loopback_example.md

 # Introduction

 This example exercises the PHY loopback functionality of the external PHY (layer1) SoC.
-The ICSSG peripheral is opened with ethernet initialization (in MAC only mode) parameters and the PHY loopback is enabled.
+The ICSSG peripheral is opened with ethernet initialization (in MAC only mode) parameters and PHY loopback is enabled.
 Note that ICSSG pheripheral does not support MAC loopback mode, unlike CPSW.

 On @VAR_SOC_NAME, we can do ethernet based communication using ICSSG Hardware peripheral